MPeace/portfolio/cases/cs2.md

 -->

 <h4>Challenges and Solutions</h4>
-<p>The largest obstacle to overcome in this initiative was the need to reengage the EMS stakeholders as we scaled to support the onboarding of several newly acquired businesses.</p>
+<p>The largest obstacle to overcome in this initiative was the need to reengage product stakeholders multiple times as we scaled to support the onboarding of several newly acquired businesses.</p>

 <p>As new companies were acquired, they were given the choice to remain with an external events management system or integrate and help fund our internal event product.
 Essentially, our challenge was to convince them to use our product over an external solution.</p>

 <h4>Results and Metrics</h4>
-<p>A successfully scaled  event management app that evolved from just 25 to over 300 users and from 24 to over 200 events a year.
-More than 500 events were produced in roughly a two year period using our event software.</p>
+<p>Our team designed and scaled an event management app that evolved from just 25 to over 300 users and from 24 to over 200 events a year.
+More than 500 events were produced in roughly a two year period using the event software.</p>
-<p>Additionally we brought all major company events underneath a single platform.</p>
+<p>Additionally, we brought all major company events underneath a single platform, successfully integrating all the different brands and companies that had been acquired.</p>

+<p>Below are screenshots of the event product.</p>

 <img src="../assets/images/cs02-07.jpeg" />
 <img src="../assets/images/cs02-17.jpeg" />